 As the late night euphoria of Saturday became an equally euphoric dawn, there was, in the oxymoron of blissful sleeplessness, a moment of stunning reflection.
+To support Liverpool Football Club is much more than the word could ever imply.

 The Beatles sang of places I'll remember, and for Liverpool supporters of all ages and generations, the cities of Rome, Paris and Istanbul (not forgetting London) are etched permanently in our consciousness.
 Madrid is now spectacularly added to that list after a night which brought tears and joy in abundance.